 Historically, ultraviolet (UV) light has been used to disinfect water, surfaces and the air.
 You may wonder if this technology works against airborne microbes or generally improves the air quality of your home.
 This article will describe how UV air purifiers work, whether they have been shown to be effective in cleaning the air and their potential safety concerns.
+If you’re wondering if using a UV light can reduce the chances of coronavirus infection, check out our blog on what to know about how UV light kills Covid-19.

 What are UV light air purifiers?